 - Poorly fitted dental appliances, in particular those that use clips and springs attached to healthy teeth can create several kinds of mouth pain.
 Once the gums are sore, toothaches can develop.

-What Should I Do To Get Rid Of Toothache At Night?
+What Should I Do to Get Rid of Toothache at Night: 10 Best Remedies

 There are several ways to reduce the pain of a toothache at night.
 That is, provided that you are not dealing with a dental emergency on your hands.
 The home remedy list includes ideas that may not work in your particular situation, but are listed here to help just the same.